Progress and News through 2015

 July: Town of Amo (Hendricks County) held groundbreaking ceremony for restoration of its historic Interurban railway station.
 It is positioned well to be a destination on the NRHT.

-grant from Indiana Dept of Commerce, Office of
+from Indiana Dept of Commerce, Office of Tourism to

-some areas this helps NRHT, in other areas it may
+this helps NRHT, in other areas it may complicate

 December: - Brazil City Council approved